MosheBaram/LaunchDarklyExporter/README.md

 3. Run the program with `node index.js`.
 4. Follow the prompts to fetch and export feature flags.

+## Extra information

+- Currently we extract the following columns: 'name', 'key', 'kind', 'creationDate', 'lastModified', 'deprecated', 'flagValue', 'rules', 'email'.
+That list is far from being the complete information being returned.
+In order to get the full raw JSON response, you can set the variable WRITE_JSON_FILE in index.js to true.
+In order to add more fields to the export, you would need to map the relevant piece of information in the formatFeatureFlags function, and add a title for it in the csvFieldsArray constant.
+Please note order of items is important, so if you add a new column in the end, make sure to add the new column name in the end as well.

+## Authentication

+- In order to authenticate yourself, you would need an API key or a Cookie.
+A Cookie can be easily achieved when visiting a webpage of LaunchDarkly that is making API requests.
+For example, if I visit this webpage: <https://app.launchdarkly.com/default/production-nl/features> with my DevTools open, I  will see a request to this URL: <https://app.launchdarkly.com/internal/command-bar-accesses>.
+In the request headers, under the Cookie section, you will find the Cookie's value.
+Just copy the whole value, and paste it in the tool when being asked to, and then press enter.
+The Cookie / Key are never being persistently stored and are used only during the run of the application in memory to be able to make API requests.

 ## Dependencies

 - axios: Used to send HTTP requests to the LaunchDarkly API.